 How to Clean a Washable HEPA Filter

 Refer To Manual

 Air purifiers and vacuums both employ washable HEPA filters.
 Read the instructions before attempting to clean a HEPA filter.

 Check to see if it’s washable; some will specify how it should be washed, such as with soapy water or just rinsing.
 Some washable HEPA filters may even be put in the dishwasher.

 You can look for the manual online if you can’t find it or don’t have one.
-Locate the manufacturer’s website and enter in the model number; you may be able to download a copy as well.
+Locate the manufacturer’s website and enter the model number; you may be able to download a copy as well.

 You might wish to cover the floor or take the appliance outside before turning it on.
-Filters that are large enough may retain a lot of dirt and dust that would otherwise be discharged into the air or fall to the ground.
+Filters that are large enough may retain a lot of dirt and dirt that would otherwise be discharged into the air or fall to the ground.

 Always begin by shutting off and disconnecting the equipment.
 Any potential electrical shocks will be avoided as a result of this.

 Then look for and delete the filters.
-Refer to the handbook for instructions if you’re not sure how to access to the filters.
+Refer to the handbook for instructions if you’re not sure how to access the filters.

 Clean Pre Filters